srihari93/pesarattu/README.md

 " The url for communication between pesarattu and aragundu let g:pesarattu#socketURL = 'localhost'

+" The time in ms to wait before pesarattu connects to aragundu let g:pesarattu#socketURL = 500

 " The log location for aragundu. [ WIP ]
 let g:pesarattu#aragundu#logs = $HOME . '/.aragundu.log'